Melven18/EPT4046-PROJECT-FOOD-IMAGE-RECOGNITION-CLASSIFICATION-SYSTEM/README.md

 **Dataset:**

-The Dataset "Food-11 image dataset" is obtained from Kaggle [(Dataset)](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset).
+The Dataset "Food-11 image dataset" is obtained from Kaggle (click [here)](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset).
 This dataset contains 16643 food images grouped in 11 major food categories.
 There are 3 splits in this dataset: